sindhusingamneni/tic-tac-toe/README.md

 ## Execution details
   1. Clone this Git repository: `git clone https://github.com/sindhusingamneni/tic-tac-toe`
   2. Navigate to the src folder within the project: `cd tic-tac-toe/src`
-  3. Either run the JAR file or the Main.java file using the instructions below to begin the game!
+  3. Either run the executable JAR file or the Main.java file using the instructions below to begin the game!

 ### Running the executable JAR file
 Once in the src folder, run command `java -jar tic-tac-toe.jar` to run the JAR file and start the game.